imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 ### Modules

-Importing the module in you script.
+Importing the module in your script.
 If you need to include the functions built already in the scripts.

-Let's create helper functions in seperate file and import them in the current scripts.
+Let's create helper functions in a separate file and import them in the current scripts.

 ~~~
 # create helper functions in  helper.py